KenyonY/openai-forward/README_EN.md

 - **User Traffic Control**: Customize request and Token rates.
 - **Real-time Response Logs**: Enhances observability of the call chain.
 - **Custom Secret Keys**: Replaces the original API keys.
+- **Black and White List**: IP-based black and white list restrictions can be implemented.
 - **Multi-target Routing**: Forwards to multiple service addresses under a single service to different routes.
 - **Automatic Retries**: Ensures service stability; will automatically retry on failed requests.
 - **Quick Deployment**: Supports fast deployment locally or on the cloud via pip and docker.